nhecht/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 ---
 title: Data Access and Export blueprint
-description: This blueprint provides and overview of all the methods by which data can be accessed and exported from Adobe Experience Platform and applications.
+description: Learn about the methods by which data can be accessed and exported from Adobe Experience Platform and applications.
 product: adobe experience platform
 solution: Experience Platform, Journey Optimizer, Real-Time Customer Data Platform, Data Collection
 exl-id: 2ca51a29-2db2-468f-8688-fc8bc061b47b
 ---
 # Data Access and Export blueprint

-The Data Access and Export Blueprint outlines all the possible methods whereby data can be accessed or exported from Adobe Experience Platform and Applications.
+The Data Access and Export blueprint outlines all the possible methods whereby data can be accessed or exported from [!DNL Experience Platform] and applications.

-The Blueprint is broken up into two categories for data access from Experience Platform and applications.
-First, approaches for egressing data from Experience Platform and applications; this would be considered a push type method of data egress.
-Second, approaches for access data from Experience Platform and applications; this would be conssidered a pull type method of data access.
+The blueprint is broken up into two categories for data access from [!DNL Experience Platform] and applications.

+The first includes approaches for egressing data from Experience Platform and applications.
+This would be considered a _push_ type method of data egress.

+The second includes approaches for access data from Experience Platform and applications.
+This would be considered a _pull_ type method of data access.

-Data access approahces:
+Data access approaches:

 * [Real-time Customer Profile Access API](#rtcp-profile-access-api)
 * [Data Access API](#data-access-api)